Medium/opensource/README.md

 ==============================================

-This repository serves as the umbrella project to represent the various open source efforts at A Medium Corporation
+This repository serves as the umbrella project to represent the various open source efforts at [A Medium Corporation](https://medium.com).
-<http://medium.com>.
-Come here to get an overview of the various
-projects, to learn how to contribute to them, and to sign up as a contributor.
+Come here to get an overview of the various projects, to learn how to contribute to them, and to sign up as a contributor.

 Table Of Contents
 -----------------